 SCPKU Graduate Seminar Program

 The Graduate Seminar Program offers three-week graduate seminars designed and taught by Stanford faculty from any school or discipline.
 No China expertise is required.
 This program provides a unique learning and teaching opportunity in Beijing.
-Peking University students may be invited to join select seminars.
+Chinese university students may be invited to join select seminars.

 Current SCPKU Seminar Schedule.